syntasso/instruqt-kubecon/10-update-the-deployment-when-tag-changes/assignment.md

   contents: |-
     The whole value of an operator is to codify the operations for your applications.

-    In the last section you identified a possible update scenario, now you will codify when and how to update the deployment and service.
+    In the last section you identified a possible update scenario.
+Now you will codify when and how to update the deployment and service.

     **In this challenge you will:**
     * Check the Website custom resource `imageTag` value
     * Check the deployment container tag
-    * Use the reconcile function to keep the deployment tag in line with what is defined in the custom resource
+    * Use the reconcile function to keep the deployment tag aligned with the custom resource field value
 tabs:
 - title: K8s Shell
   type: terminal